hyper-lang/crimson-agentic-browsing/README.md

 - Moved hardcoded IP addresses to a .env file
 - Added URL and Content Filter Keywords listed in the paper into the scripts

-While these changes were designed and architected by Zane Wong, free access to Claude's Sonnet 5 was used to expedite the development process.
+While these changes were designed, architected, and partially programmed by Zane Wong, free access to Claude's Sonnet 5 was used to expedite the development process.

 ## How to Use